1976 Sabah state election: Background and contesting parties

 At the time of the assembly's dissolution, out of 32 elected and 6 nominated members of the legislative assembly, Sabah Alliance held 34 seats, BERJAYA three seats and an independent held one.

 Results

 Aftermath

-After BERJAYA's win in the election, Fuad were sworn in as the new Chief Minister.
-But Fuad's tenure would to be short-lived, as he and several of his cabinet ministers died in the helicopter crash on 6 June the same year.
+After BERJAYA's win in the election, Fuad was sworn in as the new Chief Minister.
+But Fuad's tenure was short-lived that lasted only for 44 days, as he and several of his cabinet ministers died in the helicopter crash on 6 June the same year.
 Harris Salleh, his deputy, would replace him as Chief Minister.

+In April 1978, Mustapha announced his resignation as president of USNO for health reasons and was replaced by his deputy, Said Keruak.